nickolasburr/git-follow/readme.md

 # git-follow(1)

-`git-follow` follows lifetime changes of a pathspec through the history of a Git repository, providing a simplified log and patch diff format.
+`git-follow` follows lifetime changes of a pathspec in Git, providing a simplified log and patch diff.

 ## Installation